-Self-produced and released on her own label, Sib Records, Paula Wolfe’s work has consistently received strong support from the British music press.
-She has been awarded a four star rating from Mojo, viewed as ‘a splendid songwriter’ by (Uncut) and her lyrics deemed ‘exceptional’ and her voice ‘gorgeous’ by (Maverick).
-Her intelligent balancing of lyrical theme and musical form has earned her personal praise from the Head of Music at BBC Radio 2 and 6Music and the type of accolade expressed by one critic who declared her last album ‘A flawless exercise in modern art, that boasts enough melody to make this as warm and approachable as possible, whilst being unafraid to extend an olive branch to the musos; stunning’ (New-noise.net).
+Throughout her career, the work of the London and Norfolk based artist-producer has consistently received strong support.
+It is no surprise, therefore, that this ‘joyful soul pop follow-up’ (**** Mojo LoB) to her critically acclaimed 2009 Lemon (**** Mojo, *** Uncut, *** Maverick) is proving to be no exception.
+Viewed as ‘sweetly addictive’ in which the ‘flowing arrangements build and drive each track, leading us through a world of broken love, memory and magic realism’ (LoB), this third album confirms Paula Wolfe as ‘a major talent’ (MusicOMH) and affirms her reputation as ‘a splendid songwriter’ (Nigel Williamson, Uncut), who writes ‘exceptional’ lyrics delivered with her ‘gorgeous’ voice (Laura Bethel, Maverick).
+Little wonder her intelligent balancing of lyrical theme and musical form have earned her personal praise from the Head of Music at BBC Radio 2 and 6Music (Jeff Smith) and the type of accolade expressed by one critic who declared her last album ‘A flawless exercise in modern art, that boasts enough melody to make this as warm and approachable as possible, whilst being unafraid to extend an olive branch to the musos; stunning’ (Tom Brampton, New-noise.net).

-So, if critics marked her out as ‘a rising talent’ (Time Out) and indeed ‘a formidable talent’ (Netrhythms), what has she been doing since her last release?
+Having garnered widespread praise for ‘hitting the mark on both sides of the desk’ (Neil King, Fatea Magazine), Paula is no less acclaimed as a live performer and has been described as simply ‘mesmeric’ (The Guardian Hay Festival) and ‘brilliant’ (Sky Arts).
+So, if critics have long marked her out as ‘a rising talent’ (Time Out) and indeed ‘a formidable talent’ (Mike Davies, Netrhythms), what has she been doing since her last release?